wfar/CLWebScraper/README.md

 # CLWebScraper
-Web crawl program that returns as postings on auto section of craigslist.com
+Web crawl program that returns all postings on auto section of craigslist.com

 Makes use of requests, BeautifulSoup modules.